The trouble with Eggs...

 What kinds of eggs DO work and can be enjoyed?

-Deviled Eggs as long as the eggs are not the overcooked ‘green ring’ version
+- Deviled Eggs (click for my tasty recipe) as long as the eggs are not the overcooked 'green ring' version

 How to Make Perfect Tender Hard Cooked Eggs without a Green Ring